aimmatic/natural-voice-mobile-sdk-android/README.md

 }
 ```

-The function call when the SDK detects the voice from the audio streaming data
+The function is called when the SDK detects a natural voice from the audio streaming data
 provided by AudioRecord class.
 The size represents the actual byte array in the data.
 Where the data represents the binary audio format of FLAC or WAV depending on
 the setting when you start `startRecordVoice`.
 By default, The SDK will record audio
 as FLAC audio format.

-This function can be use to update the UI as voice recording is currently happening.
+This function can be used to update the UI as voice recording is currently happening.

 ```kotlin
 override fun onRecordEnd() {
 }
 ```

-The function call when SDK reaches the maximum duration or user stops recording manually
+The function is called when SDK reaches the maximum duration or user stops recording manually
 by calling function `voiceRecorderService?.stopRecordVoice()`.

 This function can be use to update the UI after voice recording is finished.
 The SDK will automatically